Best Educational Podcasts on Spotify

 This is a podcast created by the BBC World Service.
 The host of each episode is Tim Hartford.

 Tim takes some idea or technology, most often something entirely mundane and ubiquitous that one would never take the time to think about or analyze it and tells its story.

-Each episode begins with a bit of a story told about some moment or some person which was greatly affected by the subject of the episode or sometimes the story of the discover/invention.
-Then Tim describes how it came to be, how it spread, how it helped the world, and how its advanced to current day.
+Each episode begins with a bit of a story told about some moment or some person which was greatly affected by the subject of the episode or sometimes the story of the discovery/invention.
+Then Tim describes how it came to be, how it spread, how it helped the world, and how it's advanced to current day.

 Each episode is short, only 8 to 10 minutes.

 The show (as its title would have you believe) was originally made to cover 50 topics in 50 episodes, but then nearing the end of the original run, they ran a poll to determine a 51st topic.
 So there were 51 episodes.
 But now it seems that they have rebooted the series in 2019 with even more greatly influential things that have shaped the world economy.

 This is a podcast created by Stuff You Should Know’s Josh Clark.